dabrahim/php-rest-app-skeleton/README.md

 }
 ```

 Then, you can for instanciate the `User` class from any controller.
 The framework automatically handles the imports so you won't have to do it manually anymore.

+## Contribution
+The project is still under developpement so feel free to send a fork request for adding new features.